 We believe that one of the best ways to protect civilians is to change the behavior of the militaries causing the harm.
 We press them to do more than just act legally, but to also make protecting civilians an absolute priority—to do what’s right and what’s smart.
 Militaries listen to us because we make practical, research-based recommendations that are conflict-tested.
 We work directly with soldiers and leaders to help change minds, attitudes, and actions.

-We offer solutions to civilian suffering in wartime to militaries who say and show a commitment to this goal.
-We help them make smarter choices in their operations, by advising on prevention of civilian harm and response to harm caused.
+We work with militaries that display a commitment to change their actions, offering solutions designed to reduce and mitigate civilian suffering.
+We help them make smarter choices in their operations by advising on the prevention of civilian harm, investigating allegations of civilian harm, and addressing that harm when it does occur.
 We don’t take money from warring parties themselves, preferring to remain independent.
 We function in a neutral advisory role, as advocates for civilians caught in armed conflict.

-Our efforts have changed training, doctrine, tactics, and mindsets with the US military, NATO and its national militaries, the Department of Peacekeeping Operations at the UN, African Union forces, Afghan forces, and others.
+Our efforts have changed training, doctrine, tactics, and mindsets within the US military, NATO and its national militaries, the Department of Peacekeeping Operations at the UN, African Union forces, Afghan forces, and national militaries from other States.

-We provide troops and their leadership with a modern, strategic, and ethical view of civilians in the battle space.
-This includes advice, training, and guidance on keeping “the civilian” front and center when planning operations, avoiding harm during operations, and responding to harm caused including by tracking casualties, learning lessons through analysis, and dignifying losses.
+We provide troops and their leadership with a modern, strategic, and ethical view of civilians in the battle space and find ways to inculcate a protection mindset by humanizing civilians and what they experience in conflict.
+This includes advice, training, and guidance on keeping the safety of civilians front and center when planning operations.
+We help militaries to avoid harm during operations, and to respond to harm caused by tracking casualties, learning lessons through analysis, sharing best practices, and dignifying losses.

 Our engagement with militaries represents some of our most successful work and gives us hope for humanity even in times of war.